 I’ve been in Berlin for one full week now.
 My first few days here were a bit chaotic, but now I feel like I’m starting to settle.
 This feels great!

 I’ve been busy exploring the city every day.
-I want to take advantage as many free activities as I can.
+I want to take advantage of as many free activities as I can.
 Today I paid a visit to the Reichstag building, the home of Germany’s parliament.

 With its large glass dome and rooftop terrace open to the public, the Reichstag is the most visited parliament in the world.
 Who wouldn’t want to soak in a 360-degree view of the city?

 Touring the glass dome is free but prospective visitors must register online in advance.
 Don’t forget to bring a photo ID and a screenshot of your confirmation letter.
 You’ll need these to make it through security.

 The Reichstag is located on the edge of Berlin’s largest park, Großer Tiergarten.
 I strolled around the park and picnicked on a bench following the Reichstag rooftop tour.
 Großer Tiergarten is massive—520 acres—so I only managed to see a tiny portion of it.
 I think I’ll set aside an entire day this week or the next for park explorations.
 Why not?